 Fee: US$30/year for house sitters, free for homeowners

 Pros: Well established, cheap fee, variety in homes/sitters, region specific/USA only

 Cons: Region specific/USA only

 “House Sitters” is a chain of country-specific sister-sites.
 They all have the same branding but each is limited to one country.
 House Sitters America is great to concentrate your options if you only want to house sit in the US but requires you to join other sites if you want to house sit in any other country.

 House Sitters Canada

-Pros: Currently free, variety in homes/sitters, region specific/Canada only
+Pros: Reasonable annual fee, variety in homes/sitters, region specific/Canada only

 House Sitters Canada is the newest specific site for the House Sitters brand.
 In an effort to increase their membership as a new site, both homeowners and house sitters currently have full access completely free for 2 years.
 After that, homeowners continue to be free while the fee for house sitters becomes one of the highest out there.
 I’ve had pretty good luck with this site so far and you can’t beat free!

 Fee: AUS$84/year for sitters, free for homeowners